Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 Vitamin E – the ultimate nutrient for clogged pores

-Both cantaloupe melons and honeydew melons have decent amounts of vitamin C, but a serious shortage of any unique properties for acne.
+Both cantaloupe and honeydew melons have decent amounts of vitamin C, but a serious shortage of any unique properties for acne.
 The cantaloupe’s richness in vitamin A stands out, but even that power can be found elsewhere with ease.

 NEXT: get the complete strategy for clearing acne naturally